 The club house boasts a permanent large loop layout of "O","OO" and "N" gauge tracks, for the use of club members and visitors.

 There is space within the club room for members to pursue personal and club projects.
-There are two club projects running at present, the old Midland Railway Olney Station in "OO" gauge, (the details and progress of the layout is shown on the Olney Station Project page) and the refurbishment of St. Peters Yard.
-Both layouts are being constructed from scratch for use at exhibitions.
+There are three club projects running at present, the old Midland Railway Olney Station in "OO" gauge, (the details and progress of the layout is shown on the Olney Station Project page), the end to end layout , in "OO" gauge Buckleberry Lane and an N gauge circle.
+All the layouts are being constructed from scratch for use at exhibitions.

 New members are very welcome, existing members have a wide range of interests from live steam models to N gauge, just come along and join in.
 Please note however, that children should be accompanied by an adult.